cherrynoize/dotfiles/.github/README.md

 cfg pull
 ```

 and it should automatically update your dotfiles.
-(Please take
+(Please, take
 care of your own unstaged changes.)

 ## ⚙ Configuration